Kawazu Sukeyasu: Life

-Suketsune held a deep grudge and ordered the assassination of Sukeyasu.
+Suketsune held a deep grudge and ordered the assassination of Sukechika.
 In October 1176, a group of assassins attacked Sukechika and Sukeyasu, who were hunting in Okuno, Izu Province.
 The arrow shot at Sukechika missed and hit Sukeyasu instead, killing him.
+He was 31, according to the Soga Monogatari.

 At the time of Sukeyasu's death, his two young sons, Sukenari and Tokimune were four and two years old, respectively.
 Sukeyasu's widowed wife remarried, to Soga Sukenobu, who became her sons' stepfather.
 On June 28, 1193, during the hunting event known as the Fuji no Makigari, Sukenari and Tokimune avenged their father and killed Suketsune.
 This incident became known as the Revenge of the Soga Brothers.